argodev/studies/ot_survey/OT_Class_04_Manuscript.md

 We may have thought that God’s punishment and justice would have been enough to quell the rebellion and dissatisfaction in the Israelite camp.
 However, as we start this new section it’s quickly apparent that God’s people continue in their sin and disbelief.
 In chapter 17, the people misrepresent what God says.
 In verse 13, the people cry, “Everyone who comes near, who comes near to the tabernacle of the Lord, shall die!” which is clearly not true.

-Then in chapter 20, we discover that not even Moses is immune to the sinful dishonouring of Lord, since he, in a fit of anger, strikes a rock rather than speaking to it as God had told him to do (verse 8-12).
+Then in chapter 20, we discover that not even Moses is immune to the sinful dishonoring of Lord, since he, in a fit of anger, strikes a rock rather than speaking to it as God had told him to do (verse 8-12).
 And so Moses receives the same punishment as this generation of Israelites.

 In Numbers 21, we are back to the heart of their discontentment.
 Let’s start reading at verse 4.